 Import multiple csv text files into a SQL Server table with an SSIS dynamic loop.

-This tutorial explains how to import multiple CSV text files into a SQL table with a single package that uses a dynamic loop to detect the files.
+This tutorial explains how to import multiple text files into SQL Server with SSIS using a single package and a dynamic loop to detect flat files.
 To start with, all text files (.txt, .csv, etc…) must be in the same folder.
 This automatic integration uses dynamic variables and allows to integrate many files with the same structure at the same time.
 To load several flat files dynamically, use an SSIS loop, i.e. the SSIS Foreach Loop Container component.

 This package uses the same components as the previous SSIS tutorial to import a single flat file into a SQL table.
-It is therefore the same data flow used with variables in the dynamic file path.
+It is therefore the same data flow used, but this time with variables in the dynamic file path.

 Table of Contents

-1. Download the text files to import and create the table with SSMS
+Step 1: Download the text files to import with SSIS and create the target table

 First, download the three example files: